AIMP3 script: Reports

 PARAM

-The entry point PARAM is used to modify any parameter in the report.
+The PARAM entry point is used to modify any parameter in the report.

 Context and operating mode

-The following tables are on line :
+The following tables are online:

 Table |